basillicus/traincraft/README.md

 ## - if QE >= 7 do not use nproc, and QE will use all available processors
 # nproc = 4   # Number of MPI processes to run qe as: mpiexec -np nproc ...
 ```
+## Citation

+A paper about TrainCraft has not yet been published, but if you find TrainCraft useful in your research, you can cite it using the Zenodo DOI: 10.5281/zenodo.8174842
+Also, remember to cite the packages you may be using via TrainCraft.

 ## Acknowledgment